 TGbe editor: Add the following text to the end of dot11EHTStationConfig TABLE in draft 1.5:

+(#8349, 8350)dot11MSDTimerDuration OBJECT-TYPE SYNTAX Unsigned32 (0..8160) UNITS "microseconds" MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
+It is written by an external management entity or by the MAC of a non-AP EHT STA upon receiving a Basic Multi-link element containing a Medium Synchronization Duration field value from the EHT AP with which

+it is associated.
+Changes take effect as soon as practical in the implementation.

+This attribute indicates the duration of MediumSyncDelay timer when the timer is (re)-started."
+DEFVAL { 5484 } ::= { dot11EHTStationConfigEntry ANA }

+dot11MSDTXOPMAX OBJECT-TYPE SYNTAX Unsigned32 (1..16) MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
+It is written by an external management entity or by the MAC of a non-AP EHT STA upon receiving a Basic Multi-link element containing a Medium Synchronization Maximum Number Of TXOPs field value from the EHT AP with which

+it is associated.
+Changes take effect as soon as practical in the implementation.

+This attribute indicates the maximum number of TXOPs a STA is allowed to initiate when the MediumSyncDelay timer of the MAC has nonzero value except that the value 16 indicates the STA can initiate any number of TXOPs. " DEFVAL { 1 } ::= { dot11EHTStationConfigEntry ANA }

 TGbe editor: Revise the following text in P792L47 of draft 1.5:

-(#7574)dot11MSDOFDMEDthreshold OBJECT-TYPE SYNTAX Unsigned32(0..255) MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
-Its value is written by the MAC of a non-AP EHT STA upon receiving a Basic Multi-Link element containing a medium synchronization OFDM ED threshold from the EHT AP with which it is associated.
+(#7574)dot11MSDOFDMEDthreshold OBJECT-TYPE SYNTAX Integer32(-72..-62) MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
+Its value is written by an external management entity or (#8349, 8350)by the MAC of a non-AP EHT STA upon receiving a Basic Multi-Link element containing a medium synchronization OFDM ED threshold from the EHT AP with which it is associated.
 Changes take effect as soon as practical in the implementation.
-This attribute indicates the energy detect threshold being used by the OFDM PHY when the MediumSyncDelay timer of the MAC has nonzero value." ::= { dot11PhyEHTEntry 22}
+This attribute indicates the energy detect threshold being used by the OFDM PHY when the MediumSyncDelay timer of the MAC has nonzero value."

+DEFVAL { -72 } ::= { dot11PhyEHTEntry 22}